BlackAnon22/BlackAnon22.github.io/posts/CTF Competitions/picoCTF_2023.md

 So what I did was to crack it, I used a tool called ```jwt-cracker```

-You can download it here: https://github.com/lmammino/jwt-cracker
+You can download it [here](https://github.com/lmammino/jwt-cracker)

 >command: jwt-cracker eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJyb2xlIjoiRnJlZSIsImlzcyI6ImJvb2tzaGVsZiIsImV4cCI6MTY4MDExMzQ1MSwiaWF0IjoxNjc5NTA4NjUxLCJ1c2VySWQiOjEsImVtYWlsIjoidXNlciJ9.2RQlnqDTS1xJwChm7aR-uNk7Q8naxsoHw0tGq1AzyRw 123456789 6